Climate Change

 Displacement

-Thousands of families have been displaced due to climate change and droughts in Ethiopia’s Somali regions.
+Across the world, millions of displaced people are being impacted by climate change and flooding.
 They have lost their homes and livelihoods.

 Photo: © UNHCR/Eugene Sibomana